 For those who do not eat fish, taking a supplement is essential.
 Cod liver oil is your best bet - one tablespoon has about two and a half grams of Omega-3s - more than enough for your day.
 There is also no other viable Vitamin D3 source from a dietary perspective.
 A tablespoonful will provide around about double what experts recommend and will stave off most A lot of Westerners battle to get sufficient quantities of D3.
 This is quite a serious issue as deficiencies can increase the chances of getting diabetes or cancer.

-It is also a good source of Vitamin A. If you have no dietary source of Omega-3, you should probably start using a supplement like Omega-3 by Research Verified.
-This product contains pure fish oils with optimal levels of EPA and DHA.
+It is also a good source of Vitamin A. If you have no dietary source of Omega-3, you should probably start using a supplement.
+In addition, certain supplements will not only provide you with the nutrients you are missing but can also aid in weight loss.

 Meat is a healthy food despite all the bad press.
 We evolved eating both meat and plant matter - we are made to deal with it.
 Recent studies have shown that you do not increase the risk of contracting any disease when you eat red meat that has not been processed.